printers-for-people/catboat/docs/Config_Reference.md

 #current_change_dwell_time:
 #   The amount of time (in seconds) to wait after changing homing current.
 #   The default is 0.5 seconds.
-#rref: 12000
+#rref:
 #   The resistance (in ohms) of the resistor between IREF and GND.
-The
+This
-#   default is 12000.
+#   parameter must be provided.
 #stealthchop_threshold: 0
 #   The velocity (in mm/s) to set the "stealthChop" threshold to.
 When
 #   set, "stealthChop" mode will be enabled if the stepper motor